 A Niagara Falls road trip isn’t often associated with peace and quiet.
 The giant waterfall is one of the most popular tourist attractions in Ontario filled with throngs of people clad in yellow or blue rain ponchos vying for a view of the magnificent Horseshoe Falls.

 But a drive along the Niagara Parkway takes you away from all that.
-The region is quickly turning into a quiet getaway where people can sip wine by candlelight, stroll through secluded paths, and step back in time in an historic village.
+The region is quickly turning into a quiet getaway where people can sip wine by candlelight, stroll through secluded paths, and step back in time in a historic village.

-We hit the 403 on ramp to Hamilton and then hopped on the Queen Elizabeth Way towards the Falls.
+We hit the 403 on-ramp to Hamilton and then hopped on the Queen Elizabeth Way towards the Falls.
 You can take the QEW all the way into Niagara Falls, but our road trip took us on a detour to wine country.

 So what do you see on a Niagara Falls Road Trip?
 A lot.